SSWConsulting/SSW.Rules.Content/rules/data-lake/rule.md

 5. **Smooth Transition:** Existing Microsoft products like Azure Synapse Analytics, Azure Data Factory, and Azure Data Explorer connect seamlessly with Fabric, allowing a smooth transition

 ![Figure: Microsoft Fabric combines all your analytics platforms into one source of truth](MicrosoftFabric.jpg)

-See the second video on [Microsoft's blogpost](https://azure.microsoft.com/en-us/blog/introducing-microsoft-fabric-data-analytics-for-the-era-of-ai/) for more details.

 ## Microsoft Fabric and AI